Chaoqi-LIU/Spimbot/README.md

-# Spimbot: a bot that ace the Arena
+# Spimbot: a bot that aced the arena
 CS233 @ UIUC 2023spring final project

 Group name: NanoRescueSquad